JackAdams/meteor-accounts-ldap/README.md

 }
 ```

-This is a hook you can use when a user successfully signs in using LDAP (doesn't fire if the sign-in is via the app database if using `LDAP.tryDBFirst`)
+This is a hook you can use **on the server** when a user successfully signs in using LDAP (doesn't fire if the sign in is via the app database when using `LDAP.tryDBFirst`)
 ```
 LDAP.onSignIn(function (userDocument, userData, ldapEntry) {
   // Do things to user document like Roles.removeUsersFromRoles(userDocument, 'admin') });
 ```
-The purpose of this hook is to let the app modify a user document if it finds conditions have changed on the LDAP server (e.g. the user is no longer an admin or has left the organization) and it needs to mirror this in its own db document(s). `this` in the function is the sign in request (an object) sent from the client, which contains the plain text password, as does the `userData` parameter. `userDoc`, `userData`, and `ldapEntry` are all objects.
+The purpose of this hook is to let the app modify a user document if it finds conditions have changed on the LDAP server (e.g. the user is no longer an admin or has left the organization) and it needs to mirror this in its own db document(s). `this` in the function is the sign in request (an object) sent from the client (which contains the plain text password, as does the `userData` parameter). `userDoc`, `userData`, and `ldapEntry` are all objects.

 Overwrite this function **on the server** to modify the condition used to find an existing user: